adityaj2003/tomcat/docs/multiplayer_setup_instructions.md

 The `--mission` flag specifies the mission to launch and the `--multiplayer` flag will treat the mission as a multiplayer one.

+##Updates on  2020/10/19:

+When running client on laplace, we will use the X virtual framebuffer (before this, make sure you have a X server on your local), which enables us to run Minecraft without a display.
+Also, since there is no windows needed, we must skip setting a full screen, otherwise errors would occur.
+Use the following commands to run client:

+Xvfb :1 -screen 0 1400x900x24 &
+export DISPLAY=:1.0
+export TOMCAT_FULL_SCREEN=${TOMCAT_FULL_SCREEN:0}
+./external/malmo/Minecraft/launchClient.sh -port 10000

 >>>>>>> master